 We must remain vigilant against variants of the virus that causes COVID-19, especially given the continuing levels of transmission here and in other parts of the country and world.
 It is, therefore, prudent to strongly recommend continued indoor masking for all, regardless of vaccination status, as an effective public health measure to reduce transmission between people until we reach lower rates of community transmission.
-We believe that if people who live and work in Los Angeles County continue taking common sense measures to prevent the spread of COVID-19, we will continue to experience the current consistent rate of declines in case, test positivity rates, and hospitalizations, and that the County will reach a Moderate rate of community transmission by mid-March 2022.
-A Moderate level of community transmission is defined by the CDC as 10-49.99 new cases of COVID-19 per 100,000 persons in the past 7 days.
+We believe that if people who live and work in Los Angeles County continue taking common sense measures to prevent the spread of COVID-19, we will continue to experience the current consistent rate of declines in case, test positivity rates, and hospitalizations.

 This Order's primary intent is now to reduce the transmission risk of COVID-19 in the County for those in higher transmission risk settings, especially those who are not fully vaccinated and fully vaccinated but immunocompromised persons.
-Everyone should recognize that post-surge does not mean that the pandemic is over or that there will not be additional unpredictable waves of surges that will require monitoring and may require implementing different strategies to meet changing mitigation needs.
-The County will need to be ready to meet those challenges should they arise.
+Everyone should recognize that post-surge does not mean that the pandemic is over or that there will not be additional unpredictable coronary artery disease, or cardiomyopathies), HIV (human immunodeficiency virus), Mental health disorders